masataka123/blog3_e/sub1/index.md

 ## **Employment**
 - Oct.
 2025-- Associate professor in Department of Mathematics, Graduate School of Science, the University of Osaka.
 - Apr.
-2022-- Sep.
+2022--Sep.
 2025.
 Assistant professor in Department of Mathematics, Graduate School of Science, Osaka University.
 - Jun.
 2021--Mar.
 2022.
 Assistant professor in RACMaS (Research Alliance Center for Mathematical Sciences, Tohoku University)
 - Oct.
 2020--Mar.
 2021.
 Researcher in RIMS (Research Institute for Mathmatical Science, Kyoto University)
 - Apr.
 2020--May.
 2021.
 Resercher in OCAMI (Osaka City University Advanced Mathematical Institute)